AM Technical Profile: WAGG

 with co-owned 1320 WAGG, bring their Black Gospel music format and

-call sign here and moving the Standards and WEZN calls to 1320
+Standards and WEZN calls to 1320 kHz.

 The City of Birmingham began doing extensive renovations of the